-Your brand’s mission helps to define, in practical terms, what you hope to achieve and how you plan to achieve it.
-Your brand vision captures the fundamental ideas that drive your business toward those goals.
+Your brand’s mission helps to define what you hope to achieve and how you plan to achieve it.
+And your brand vision captures the fundamental ideas that drive your business toward those goals.
 However, it’s easy for your mission and vision to become outdated over time as your business pivots or expands based on market forces.

-The culture of a small company with a few dozen employees will inevitably change when that company has a few hundred or a few thousand workers.
+The culture of a small company with a few dozen employees will inevitably change as it scales.
 Ideally, company culture should radiate from your brand, or at least harmonize with it.
 If your team feels a widening disconnect between brand and culture, a brand refresh may be one way to get them back into sync.

 Where is your business heading?
 Is there an expansion on the horizon?
 Is there a new product on your roadmap?
 Is a merger or acquisition in the works?
 Take all of these into account as you evaluate the health and vitality of your brand.
 Do you have the tools in your brand kit to accommodate the growth you’ve planned?
 If not, it may be wise to proactively develop new brand attributes to account for future growth.

 Audience research can be illuminating, revealing where a brand is connecting and what areas may require a refresh to make them once again resonate with consumers.
 Even the most iconic brands, like 135-year-old Coca-Cola, have required an occasional refresh to keep pace with changing consumer needs.

 No one wants their brand to be a follower, but it’s critically important to keep track of your competition.
 Competitive insights can reveal unexpected limitations or opportunities in your own brand.
 In highly competitive spaces, it’s important for brands to look for ways to differentiate themselves.
 Does your brand give you the tools necessary to stand out from your competitors?
 If not, a brand refresh can provide fresh opportunities to carve out a more unique niche.

-We’re living in a time of rapid and dramatic change across almost every industry.
-Whole categories are constantly disrupted by new technologies, and new platforms allow brands to reach consumers in new ways.
+We’re living in a time of rapid and dramatic change across every industry.
+Whole categories are constantly disrupted by innovative technologies, and new platforms allow brands to reach consumers in new ways.
 Luxury brands, for example, have seen their sales shift from in-store purchases at flagship stores to influencer-driven online conversions.

 But it still may come down to how the brand feels.
 Is your team proud of the brand?
 Do your clients feel proud to be associated with it?
 This, above anything else, is a litmus test for the durability of a brand.
-If you can’t comfortably answer “yes” on all counts, then it’s probably time to consider a brand refresh and you’ll likely find significant support for it among key stakeholders.
+If you can’t comfortably answer “yes” on all counts, then it’s time to consider a brand refresh and you’ll find significant support for it among key stakeholders.